Modernization Theory is a theory of social and economic

 economies (capitalist) demand special characteristics in

-their culture and the structure of social relationships.
-Family systems are assumed to
+their culture and the social structure.
+Family systems

-change towards a narrow conjugal form, and away from extended structure, in order to
+are assumed to change towards a narrow conjugal form, and away from extended structure, in

-that is demanded by a modern complex economy undergoing continual transformation.
+flexibility that is demanded by a modern complex economy undergoing continual

 Ronald Inglehart is among the very few scholars to have